 UBL Fund Managers Limited is a wholly owned subsidiary of United Bank Limited licensed by SECP to undertake asset management and investment advisory services.
-The definition of Firm at UBL Fund Managers Limited encompasses the following: (i) All Funds under Management (including investment plans)
+The definition of Firm at UBL Fund Managers Limited encompasses the following:

 (ii) All Non-Fee Paying and Fee Paying and Discretionary and Non-Discretionary Portfolios.